Primephonic/android-engineer-assignment/README.md

 ## Task
 Your task is to write an Android application which displays some basic information of flights currently in the air.
 For this, we'll be using the `OpenSky Network` public API:

-Details can be found here: `https://opensky-network.org/apidoc/rest.html` Only the following endpoint should be used: `GET /flights/all`
+- API Documentation can be found here: `https://opensky-network.org/apidoc/rest.html`
+- Only the following endpoint should be used: `GET /flights/all`

 The application should be made up of 2 screens: